-The fund range is narrow, with little alternative to equity investments.
-The GAA note the constraints of what is a small, closed book of business and the need to be proportionate in approach, and are encouraged by OneFamily's desire to educate policyholders that the current range of funds may not be suitable in all instances.
+As highlighted in previous reports, the fund range is narrow, with little alternative to equity investments.
+The GAA notes that the constraints of what is a small, closed book of business and the need to be proportionate in approach, and are encouraged by OneFamily's desire to educate policyholders that the current range of funds may not be suitable in all instances.

 Along related lines, the lack of any automated lifestyling is noted by the GAA, and while it is not ideal, the GAA recognises that this is not unusual for this generation of policies.
+Again, the GAA is encouraged by OneFamily's desire to educate policyholders, including the case studies that were introduced last year.